cicdenv/cicdenv/terraform/shared/README.md

 ## Purpose
-Resources used by all accounts / VPCs.
+Resources used by all accounts that reside in the main account.